isabelle-ag/isabelle-ag.github.io/index.md

 - Set your page title, I recommend using your full name.
 - Optional: The description field is optional.
 If you choose to use it, you can put anything there.
 I recommend having your contact information there.
 I put *[email] | [github link]*,
-- Click on the **Commit changes...** button in the top right of the page
+- Click on the **Commit changes...** button in the top right of the page.
 - Write a meaningful commit message, like *Create _config.yml* and click commit.

 ---